 9 The Perron Family

-The real-life haunting of the Perron family was so terrifying it inspired the 2013 horror film The Conjuring.
-In 1970, Carolyn and Roger Perron, along with their five young children, moved into a farmhouse in Rhode Island known as the Old Arnold Estate, built in 1736.
-The previous occupant issued them a cold warning: “For the sake of your family, leave the lights on at night!”
+In 1970, Carolyn and Roger Perron, together with their five young children, moved into the historic Old Arnold Estate in Rhode Island—an imposing farmhouse built in 1736.
+Before they settled in, a previous occupant left a chilling warning: “For the sake of your family, leave the lights on at night!”

-To this day, the Perron family struggle to talk about what happened.
-Andrea Perron, now a grown woman, said, “Let’s just say there was a very bad male spirit in the home—with five little girls.”[2]
+Even decades later the Perrons find it difficult to discuss the ordeal.
+Their eldest daughter, Andrea, now an adult, summed it up succinctly: “Let’s just say there was a very bad male spirit in the home—with five little girls.”

 8 The Enfield Poltergeist

-Press photographer Graham Morris, who was asked to report on the disturbances, recalled, “I thought it was an ordinary job until I walked into the house.”
-Morris managed to capture a famous photograph of young Janet purportedly levitating out of her bed as her face twists in horror.[3]
+Press photographer Graham Morris, dispatched to document the case, recalled, “I thought it was an ordinary job until I walked into the house.”
+He captured a now‑famous photograph of Janet apparently levitating above her bed, her face twisted in terror—a snapshot that cemented the Enfield case in paranormal lore.

 7 The Lemp Family Curse